kinolag/scroll_handler/README.md

 - Dispatch a custom event when an offset threshold is reached.

-- Display the scroll status in the UI (optionally).
+- Display the scroll status in the UI (conditionally).

 ## JS functions